sughodke/nodal-middleware-ratelimit/README.md

 #  Nodal Rate Limit Middleware

-This is a middleware package for [Nodal](http://www.nodaljs.com) that performs basic rate-limiting on public endpoints.
-This is meant to be a functional example how how to write middleware for nodal and package as an npm module.
-Thus this is intentionally a very rudimentary and simplistic piece of middleware and my wish it others will build more advanced rate limiters.
+This is a middleware package for [Nodal](http://www.nodaljs.com) that performs basic rate-limiting on public endpoints using Redis as the memory store.

-# DO NOT USE THIS YET
-This module, while totally functional, has hardcoded options.
-Until PR [#149](https://github.com/keithwhor/nodal/pull/149) on the main Nodal repo is merged.
-The module currently allows **100 connections per minute per ip**.
-Localhost (::1 in Nodal) is also intentionally not excluded to allow for testing.

 ## Install